anoncam/big-bang/docs/guides/deployment-scenarios/quickstart.md

 > Remember to un-edit your Hosts file when you are finished tinkering.

 ## Troubleshooting
-This section will provide guidance for troubleshooting problems that may occur during your big bang installation and instructions for additional configuration changes that may be required in restricted networks.
+This section will provide guidance for troubleshooting problems that may occur during your Big Bang installation and instructions for additional configuration changes that may be required in restricted networks.

 ### Changing CoreDNS upstream DNS server:
 After completing step 5, if you are unable to connect to external DNS providers using the command `nslookup google.com 8.8.8.8`, to test the connection.
 Then use the steps below to change the upstream DNS server to your networks DNS server.